tpg/is-presentable/README.md

 }
 ```

-You can now create new presentable methods by prefixing them with `presentable`.
+You can now create new "presentable" methods by prefixing them with `presentable`.
 As an example, our `User` might need
 a `username` that is calculated on the fly.
-We can write a presenter like this:
+We can write a "presentable" method like this:

 ```php
 public function presentableUsername(): string